Dracaena marginata (Madagascar Dragon Tree) Indoor Care, Propagation, Problems and Solutions

 Dracaena marginata colorama, where the red banding is more prominent and the leaves appear distinctly reddish.

-Madagascar Dragon Tree (Dracaena marginata) is toxic to both humans and pets as stated by ASPCA.
+Dracaena marginata is toxic to both humans and pets as stated by ASPCA.
 The leaves contain alkyds which are extremely toxic.
 If ingested they can cause vomiting, diarrhea, drooling, loss of appetite and depression.
+Keep Madagascar Dragon Tree away from children, cats, dogs, and other pets.

 Where to Buy